 Applicants not holding an MS in Medical Physics from a CAMPEP-accredited university should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.
 The MS is a requirement for admission to the PhD program in Medical Physics.

 Is the GRE required?

-The GRE is generally required, however, applicants with a previous graduate or professional degree from a regionally accredited US institution may be exempt.
+Please note that after careful review and consideration, we have waived the GRE requirement for Fall 2021 applicants.
+If you have GRE scores, you may still submit them.
+For future years, the GRE is generally required, however, applicants with a previous graduate or professional degree from a regionally accredited US institution may be exempt.

 What is an acceptable GRE score and what is the GRE code?